brunofariadf/database/_project/01_agency/README.md

 # Overview

 The agency dataset is a credit rating used by funds and investors to assess credit quality in a country.
-The rating agencies available are Standard & Poor's, Moody's Fitch and DBRS.
+The rating agencies available are Standard & Poor's, Moody's, Fitch and DBRS.

 However, moody's and DBRS's rating rating has a different nomenclature for each country, so it was considered the standard set on the [countryeconomy](https://countryeconomy.com/ratings) website.
 However, such standardization was only up to the C rating given that all agencies start to diverge from this rating down.